tsayavon/API/README.md

 ## Example Project Functionality

-Below is a very simple project idea using OMDB and jQuery, notice how functionality was emphasized over style? <br>**(please note, your project should include more styling than this):**
+Below is a very simple project idea using OMDB and jQuery (an alternative to vanilla JS), notice how functionality was emphasized over style? <br>**(please note, your project should include more styling than this):**

 ![Example Project](https://i.imgur.com/L6hwHMR.gif)